The COPA Committee Letter

 - Extracurricular involvement, community service, and volunteer work

-- Exploration of medicine, dentistry or other desired health profession career
+- Exploration of medicine, through shadowing or other activities

-All of your letters of recommendation including your COPA letter are sent on your behalf to the schools you select.
+All of your letters of recommendation including your COPA letter are sent on your behalf to the schools you select in AMCAS.

 How to Get a Committee Letter